gordon-cs/gordon-360-ui/ROADMAP.md

   - [existing page](https://360.gordon.edu/#/specific-activity/201709/AJMISS)
   - information about a specific activity
   - buttons to subscribe to or join activity
+  - components
+    - `ActivityProfile`
+- [ ] edit activity
+  - edit activity details (if the current user is a leader of the activity)
+  - components
+    - `ActivityEdit`
+    - `UploadImage`
 - [ ] join activity
   - [existing page](https://360.gordon.edu/#/add-membership/201709/AJG)
+  - components
+    - `ActivityJoin`
   - improvements
-    - implement as a modal over the activity profile instead of an entirely separate page
+    - implement as a modal over the activity profile instead of as a separate page
-- [ ] my involvements
+- [ ] ~~my involvements~~ my activities
   - [existing page](https://360.gordon.edu/#/my-involvements)
   - list of activities the current user is involved in
   - an accordion list for each session that expands to show activities for that session
   - clicking an activity in the list brings the user to that activity's profile
+  - from "experience transcript" page:
+    - show user's role in each activity
+    - show how many semesters user was involved in activity
+    - show "download transcript" button
+  - components
+    - `UserActivities`
   - improvements
     - rename to "my activities"
+    - combine with "experience transcript" page
+  - unknowns
+    - what libary to use for PDF download/printing
-- [ ] experience transcript
+- [ ] ~~experience transcript~~ (merged with "my activities")
   - [existing page](https://360.gordon.edu/#/transcript)
   - button to download PDF of activities the current user has been involved in
   - table showing involvements and how long they lasted
   - improvements
-    - can this be merged with the "my involvements" page?
+    - merge with the "my involvements"/"my activities" page
       - it displays almost the same information but in a slightly different format
       - the "download transcript" button would make sense on the "my involvements" page